Easy Pandan Sticky Rice (Xôi Lá Dứa) in Under 1 Hour

 Pandan Sticky Rice (Xôi Lá Dứa)

-How I developed this pandan sticky rice recipe
+How I came up with this pandan sticky rice recipe

 Pandan Sticky Rice (Xôi Lá Dứa)